Diya8/silver-telegram/README.md

 This application reads text from an image the user provides and gives an output of the text translated to a language of the user's choosing.

+This project uses pytesseract for reading text from image and googletrans library to translate the text.
+The GUI is made by using PySimpleGUI.

 The image can be given as a URL or from the user's system.

 ![](images/input_choice.PNG)